 feel like he is a bad person.
 He still feels connected.
 He even learns that he can make a repair when he makes a mistake.

-But what if the parent instead scolded him, or even punished him?
-That appropriate instinctive mild shame reaction would get all mixed up with the emotions
+But what if the parent had instead scolded him, or even punished him?
+That appropriate instinctive mild shame reaction would get all mixed up with the

-we all have when we're punished-- feelings of anger, of not being understood, of not being good enough.
-In other words, the child is left feeling alone
+emotions we all have when we're punished-- feelings of anger, of not being understood, of not being good enough.
+In other words, the child is left

 So if the child's "transgression" is followed by punishment -- or even stern lecturing that makes the child feel like a bad person, especially if this